iGore/symfony-product-finder/README.md

-# Produktfinder mit GenAI und Symfony
+# Product Finder with GenAI and Symfony

-Diese Symfony-Anwendung ermöglicht das Einlesen von XML-Produktdaten, die Vektorisierung der Produkte und die Synchronisation mit Zilliz (einer Vektordatenbank).
-Endnutzer können über eine natürlichsprachliche Schnittstelle Produkte finden, die ihren Bedürfnissen entsprechen.
+This Symfony application enables the import of XML product data, the vectorization of products, and synchronization with Zilliz (a vector database).
+End users can find products that meet their needs through a natural language interface.

-## Funktionen
+## Features

-- Import von Elektronikprodukten aus XML-Dateien
+- Import of electronic products from XML files
-- Vektorisierung aller Produkteigenschaften mit OpenAI Embeddings
+- Vectorization of all product properties with OpenAI Embeddings
-- Einzelne Speicherung von Produktmerkmalen und Spezifikationen in der Vektordatenbank
+- Individual storage of product features and specifications in the vector database
-- Speicherung und Suche in der Zilliz Vektordatenbank
+- Storage and search in the Zilliz vector database
-- Natürlichsprachliche Produktsuche über API
+- Natural language product search via API
-- Web-Interface mit DeepChat für Endnutzer
+- Web interface with DeepChat for end users
-- Flexible Konfiguration für API-Keys und Endpunkte
+- Flexible configuration for API keys and endpoints

-## Technische Architektur
+## Technical Architecture

-Die Anwendung besteht aus folgenden Hauptkomponenten:
+The application consists of the following main components:

-1. **XML-Import**: Liest Produktdaten aus XML-Dateien und konvertiert sie in Product-Objekte
+1. **XML Import**: Reads product data from XML files and converts them into Product objects
-2. **Embedding-Generator**: Erzeugt Vektorrepräsentationen für Produkte, Produktmerkmale, Spezifikationen und Suchanfragen
+2. **Embedding Generator**: Creates vector representations for products, product features, specifications, and search queries
-3. **Zilliz-Integration**: Speichert und durchsucht Produktvektoren, Merkmalvektoren und Spezifikationsvektoren in der Vektordatenbank
+3. **Zilliz Integration**: Stores and searches product vectors, feature vectors, and specification vectors in the vector database
-4. **API-Controller**: Stellt REST-Endpunkte für die Produktsuche bereit
+4. **API Controller**: Provides REST endpoints for product search
-5. **Web-Interface**: Bietet eine benutzerfreundliche Oberfläche für Endnutzer
+5. **Web Interface**: Offers a user-friendly interface for end users

 The core of the application is built upon the following key libraries and technologies: